General Santos: Geography

 General Santos lies at the southern part of the Philippines.
 The city is southeast of Manila, southeast of Cebu and southwest of Davao.

 The city is bounded by municipalities of Sarangani Province, namely Alabel in the east, and Maasim in the south.
 General Santos is likewise bounded by the South Cotabato municipality of Polomolok and Sarangani Province municipality of Malungon in the north, and the municipality of T'boli in the west.

+General Santos occupies the whole of South Cotabato's coastline.

 Climate

 General Santos has a tropical wet and dry climate (Köppen climate classification).
 With an average annual rainfall of less than 1000 mm, it is one of the driest places in the Philippines.

 Barangays

 General Santos is politically subdivided into 26 barangays.
+Each barangay consists of puroks while some have sitios.